btholt/complete-intro-to-react-v9/lessons/04-core-react-concepts/F-handling-user-inputs.md

 ---
 description: >-
-  Learn how to manage a user’s shopping cart and handle order submission by modifying an Order component in React.
-This tutorial guides you through importing necessary hooks, formatting prices, and creating a Cart display to facilitate seamless checkout functionality.
+  Learn how to handle user cart submissions and checkout process in React with Brian Holt's Complete Intro to React, v9.
+Build a shopping cart component using Order.jsx and Cart.jsx, manage cart state with hooks, and implement server-side checkout functionality efficiently.
+Ideal for React developers seeking practical, hands-on experience in web development.
 keywords:
-  - React hooks
+  - React
   - shopping cart
+  - checkout
+  - Brian Holt
-  - order submission
+  - Order.jsx
-  - Cart component
+  - Cart.jsx
-  - checkout process
+  - web development
 ---
 So now we want to be able to handle the user's cart and submitting our order.
 Let's go add what we need to Order.jsx